 If you haven’t taken a trip to Staples in a while then you ought to, especially if you are organizing your home office.
 They have turned office supplies into a thing of beauty.
 Even the file folders are fun.
 Trust me, this trip to the store will have you excited to go home and organize your paperwork, and set up your desk.

 Fun office supplies may make your paperwork duties more bearable.

-Here is a link to a bunch of inspiring home office examples on HouseBeautiful.com.
+Here is a link to a bunch of inspiring home office examples on HouseBeautiful.comLink opens in a new tab.
 Do take a look, they are really beautiful.